spryker/spryker-docs/docs/acp/user/develop-an-app/develop-an-app.md

 The manifest file is the most important one for the app.
 It contains data that will be displayed in the App Store Catalog.
 You can use the [manifest code snippet](/docs/acp/user/develop-an-app/code-snippets/manifest-json-file.html) and update it to your needs.
 Add the manifest file to `config/app/manifest/en_US.json` of your app.

-Manifest files must have the local name as the filename, for example, `en_US.json`, and should be placed inside the `config/app/manifest` directory.
+Manifest files must have the locale name as the filename, for example, `en_US.json`, and should be placed inside the `config/app/manifest` directory.

 ### Configuration